Robert Hotung: Progeny

 A third son, Henry, was born to Clara but died of tuberculosis when he was four.

 Robert had another son, George Ho Cho-chi, born out of wedlock.
 George went on to become founder of Commercial Radio Hong Kong.

-Robert and Clara's eldest daughter, Victoria married Sir Man-kam Lo, a prominent Eurasian lawyer and legislator who was knighted by Queen Elizabeth II after World War II.
+Robert and Clara's eldest daughter, Victoria, married Sir Man-kam Lo, a prominent Eurasian lawyer and legislator who was knighted by Queen Elizabeth II after World War II.
 Their son, Lo Tak-shing, was a former lawyer and legislator in Hong Kong who ran against Tung Chee Hwa in the elections for Chief Executive in 1997.

 Three other daughters – Irene Cheng, Jean Gittins and Florence Yeo – wrote memoirs chronicling their war-time experiences in colonial Hong Kong.
-Jean Gittins migrated to Melbourne Australia after the War, where she worked in the Pathology Department of Melbourne University.
-She also wrote six books: "I Was at Stanley", " Eastern Windows – Western Skies", "The Diggers from China", "Stanley: Behind Barbed Wire", "A Stranger No More" and "Prizes, Books and Papers (1879/1969)".
+Jean Gittins migrated to Melbourne, Australia, after the War, where she worked in the Pathology Department of Melbourne University.
+She also wrote six books: I Was at Stanley, Eastern Windows – Western Skies, The Diggers from China, Stanley: Behind Barbed Wire, A Stranger No More and Prizes, Books and Papers (1879/1969).

 Irene Cheng (1904–2007) was one of the first female undergraduate students admitted to study English at the University of Hong Kong in 1921.
 She went on to earn a Diploma in Education at King's College in London in 1925.
 In 1936, she received her PhD from the University of London.
-She is the author of "Clara Ho Tung.
-A Hong Kong Lady: Her Family and Her Times" and "Intercultural Reminiscences."
+She is the author of Clara Ho Tung.
+A Hong Kong Lady: Her Family and Her Times and Intercultural Reminiscences.

 Florence Yeo married Malaysian-born doctor K.C.
 Yeo and settled in the UK.
-Her memoir is called "My Memories."
+Her memoir is called My Memories.

-Legacy
+Honours

+He was appointed Knight Bachelor in 1915 and made a Knight Commander of the Order of the British Empire (KBE) in 1955.

+He was a Justice of the Peace since 1889, Knight of Grace of St. John of Jerusalem (1925), Order of Christ of Portugal (promoted Grand Officer in 1930), First Class Order of the Excellent Crop with Sash of China 1922, Knight Commander of the Legion of Honour 1932, First Class German Red Cross Decoration 1932, Knight Commander of the Order of the Crown of Italy 1933, Knight Commander of the Crown of Leopold of Belgium 1933, and Knight Commander of the Imperial Order of the Dragon of Annam 1936.

 There are many parks, schools, and buildings named after or founded by Robert Ho Tung in Hong Kong, including Lady Hotung Hall at Hong Kong University, Hotung Secondary School, Tung Lin Kok-yuen Buddhist temple, and King George V School.

 In Macau, the Sir Robert Ho Tung Library is housed in a mansion once owned by Ho Tung, who resided there during the Japanese occupation of Hong Kong, under the protection granted by Portuguese neutrality in Macau.
 Also, there is a school named after him called Escola Primária Oficial Luso-Chinesa Sir Robert Ho Tung (何東中葡小學).